sumii127/SQL-project-church/README.md

 * A .zip file which will include:
    * SQL files of the created tables and constraints. (includes the DDL commands)
    * A README.md file which details what will be in the submission.
+  ## Phase 2: FINAL Submission of 12/4/23
+  in this final phase